cam.testing#

 testCalc(o)[source]#

-This function invokes the Blender operator to calculate the camera path for the specified object and then deletes the first vertex of that object.
+This function invokes the Blender operator to calculate the CAM path for the specified object and then deletes the first vertex of that object.
 It is intended to be used within a Blender environment where the bpy module is available.

 Parameters: